|New to Medicare? Learn how to get started.|

 at the start of each year, and you usually pay 20% of the cost of the Medicare-approved service, called coinsurance.
 If you want drug coverage, you can add a separate drug plan (Part D).

 Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
 A Medicare Supplement Insurance (Medigap) policy can help pay some of the remaining health care costs, like copayments, coinsurance, and deductibles.
-Some Medigap policies also cover services that Original Medicare doesn't cover, like medical care when you travel outside the U.S.
+Some Medigap policies also cover services that Original Medicare doesn't cover, like emergency medical care when you travel outside the U.S.